2025 SAFF U-17 Championship

 The 2025 SAFF U-17 Championship was the 10th edition of the SAFF U-17 Championship, an international football competition for men's under-17 national teams organized by South Asian Football Federation (SAFF).
-The tournament was played from 15–27 September 2025 in Colombo, Sri Lanka.
+The tournament was played from 15 to 27 September 2025 in Colombo, Sri Lanka.

 India are the defending champions, who won their seventh title by defeating Bangladesh (4)2–2(1) goals penalty shootout in the final on 27 September 2025.

 Venue

 All matches were played at the Colombo Racecourse Stadium in Colombo, Sri Lanka.